 Tony Chalkley, Mitchell Hobbs, Adam Brown, Toija Cinque, Brad Warren, Mark Finn

 The Department of Media and Communications (MECO) provides a vibrant, globally engaged research environment.
-It was ranked as above world standard in the 2012 Excellence in Research Australia (ERA) in Media and Communications (Field of Research code 2001) and is home to major national, regional and international collaborative research projects, with a focus on the Asian region.
+Communication and Media Studies at the University of Sydney was ranked as above world standard in the 2012 and 2015 Excellence in Research Assessments for Australia (ERA).
+The Department is home to major national, regional and international collaborative research projects, with a focus on digital media and digital cultures scholarship.

 We have a deep investment in digital media transformations research, including the social, cultural, and political implications of internet, mobile and games media.